The sample complexity of multi-reference alignment: Introduction

+The MRA model is illustrated in Figure~\ref{fig:noise_low_high}.
+We refer to $\|\theta\|_2^2/\sigma^2$ as the $\SNR$; without loss of generality we assume in the sequel that $\|\theta\|_2=1$, implying $\SNR=1/{\sigma^2}$.
+The latent transformations $R_\ell$ in MRA correspond to the action of the cyclic group $\mathbb{Z}/d\mathbb{Z}$ on real-valued signals of length $d$.
+The simplicity of MRA in the class of problems mentioned earlier stems from the following facts: (i) the group $\mathbb{Z}/d\mathbb{Z}$ is finite (has exactly $d$ elements) and commutative (i.e., $R_\ell R_m = R_m R_\ell$ for all $\ell,m$), and (ii) no further linear operation (such as projection as in cryo-EM) is involved.

-In this paper, we study the sample complexity of MRA, that is the number of observations needed to recover a generic signal with a given accuracy as a function of the $\SNR$.
+In this paper, we study the sample complexity of MRA, that is, the number of observations needed to recover a generic signal with a given accuracy as a function of the $\SNR$.
 Our results reveal a striking difference between the high and low $\SNR$ regimes.
-On the one hand, the picture at a high $\SNR$ is fairly standard in signal processing: the sample complexity scales proportionally to $1/\mathrm{SNR}$.
+On the one hand, the picture at a high $\SNR$ is fairly standard in signal processing: the sample complexity scales proportional to $1/\mathrm{SNR}$.
 On the other hand, using information theoretic arguments, we show that the presence of the latent cyclic shifts has a profound effect on the sample complexity at low $\SNR$, where the optimal sample complexity becomes proportional to $1/\mathrm{SNR}^3$.
+Twenty years ago, in a seminal paper by Sigworth~\cite{Sig98} that introduced maximum-likelihood estimation to the cryo-EM field, an analogous phenomenon was empirically observed (without theoretical explanation) in two-dimensional multi-reference alignment (Figure~\ref{fig:fred}), where the group of transformations are planar rigid motions.
+Our results shed light on the fundamental reasons behind this behavior of the sample complexity.

+More specifically, our results on the sample complexity of MRA highlight the role of the \emph{third moment tensor} (known in signal processing as the \emph{bispectrum}) in the estimation task.
+From this analysis, we not only show that the $1/\mathrm{SNR}^3$ dependence is unavoidable for \emph{any} method in the low-SNR regime, but also give a very simple algorithm based on tensor decomposition, which achieves the optimal sample complexity efficiently and provably.

-We propose an algorithm based on the estimated bispectrum coupled with a tensor decomposition to achieve this sample complexity efficiently and provably.
-This draws the first complete picture for the sample complexity of the MRA model.
-We complement the results with the first algorithm for the heterogeneous case where $\theta$ in~\eqref{eq:MRA:model} is randomly drawn from a finite family of linearly independent vectors.
+By establishing the correct sample complexity for the MRA model, this work represents the first step towards determining the sample complexity of the reconstruction problem in cryo-EM and other applications involving more complicated group actions.
+In fact, we complement our results on MRA by showing that a simple extension of our algorithm applies to the heterogeneous case where $\theta$ in~\eqref{eq:MRA:model} is randomly drawn from a finite family of linearly independent vectors.
+Using ideas initiated in the present paper, follow-up work~\cite{BanBluPer17} has confirmed that similar phenomena arise for molecule reconstruction in cryo-EM, albeit in a slightly weaker sense than the one presented in this paper.